urbanopt/geojson-modelica-translator/docs/developer_resources.md

 - What additional components are necessary, for example there might be some sensor between system A and B, or maybe B requires a pump when A is a specific model type
 - What ports are connected, for example connecting ports of model A and model B

-Thus each coupling must define two template files, ComponentDefinitions.mopt and ConnectStatements.mopt, respectively.
+Thus each coupling must define two template files, `ComponentDefinitions.mopt` and `ConnectStatements.mopt`, respectively.
 These files must be placed in the directory `couplings/templates/<model A>_<model B>/`.
 In general, the **order of the names** should **follow the order of system types** if you laid out the district system starting with loads on the far left and plants on the far right (e.g. load before ETS, ETS before network, network before plant).

 ### District system